Fathers & Sons (Luke Combs album)

 Fathers & Sons is the fifth studio album by American country music singer Luke Combs, released on June 14, 2024, through Columbia Nashville and Seven Ridges Records.
 It was preceded by the song "The Man He Sees in Me".
 The album is produced by Combs, Chip Matthews and Jonathan Singleton.
-The album is being promoted as part of Combs' Growin' Up and Gettin' Old Tour.
+It reached the top ten in Australia, Canada, New Zealand, and the United States.

 Background

-Combs first played the song "Take Me Out to the Ballgame" (not to be confused with the identically-titled song from Tin Pan Alley) in April 2024, during his two concerts at American Family Field in Milwaukee, Wisconsin.
+Combs first played the song "Take Me Out to the Ballgame" (not to be confused with the identically titled song from Tin Pan Alley) in April 2024, during his two concerts at American Family Field in Milwaukee, Wisconsin.
 He first announced the album on June 6, 2024, as well as releasing the lead single "The Man He Sees in Me".

 The album was released two days before Father's Day in the US, with Combs partnering with American Greetings to allow people to use his lyrics in their virtual greeting cards.